1337N0013/battleship/README.md

 make clean
 ```
 Sometimes things result in segfaults.
 Try using this and recompiling before moving on.
-On Windows systems, you'll have to delete the files inside `bin/` and `obj/` yourself.
+On Windows systems, you might have to delete `battleship.exe` and `obj/` yourself.